ptrbortolotti/SONATA/docs/installation.md

       ```

-### 3. Install an up-to-date anaconda python=3.7 distribution
+### 3. Install an up-to-date anaconda python>=3.7 distribution

-### 4. Create a sonata environment with the full basic anaconda modules and activate it:
+### 4. Create a conda environment.
+	with the full basic anaconda modules and activate it
     ```
     $ conda create -n sonata anaconda
     $ source activate sonata